-Mount Kinabalu rises an impressive 4095 metres (13435 feet).
-Featuring on Sabah’s state flag and giving the name to the capital city, Kota Kinabalu, climbing the mountain has and always will be one of the top things to do in Sabah.
-Hikers need to join an organised tour and limited places for the tour usually sell out months in advance.
-But the two-day climb up the sacred mountain and witnessing the sunrise at the peak is an experience not to be missed.
+Mount Kinabalu, rising an impressive 4,095m (13,435ft), is perhaps the definitive symbol of Sabah, even featuring on the state flag and giving thename to its capital city, Kota Kinabalu.
+Climbing the mountain has and always will beone of the top things to do in Sabah, though hikers will need to join an organised tour and limited places usually sell out months in advance.
+The two-day climb up this sacred mountainand is certainly worth it for the chance to witness the sunrisefrom the summit; an awe-inspiring experience.

-The Kinabatangan River stretches and meanders 560 kilometres (348 miles) through Sabah.
-But the appeal isn’t the beauty but a chance to join a river cruise and see wild proboscis monkeys.
+The Kinabatangan River stretches for 560km (348mi) through Sabah, offering thechance to join a river cruise and see wild proboscis monkeys.
 The threatened primates with a pot-belly and long red nose are endemic to Borneo and live in large communities along certain stretches of the river.
 Lucky tourists might also see pygmy elephants, hornbills and crocodiles.
 Bungalows and chalets are available for overnight stays.

 Sabah’s rainforestshave formed habitats for thousands of species of flora and fauna over millions of years.
 Danum Valley, located in Eastern Sabah near LahadDatu, provides the ultimate jungle experience.
 Bungalows, hostel beds and camping facilities provide a comfortable and affordable place to sleep.
 Activities at the centre range from trekking throughvirgin rainforest with expert guides to night safaris and canopy walks.
 A trip here also gives visitors the chance to learn more about conservation from resident scientists.
 Wild orangutans and pygmy elephants are sometimes sighted nearby.